chrisweb/chris.lu/README_WIP.md

 MDX supports both **remark** and **rehype** plugins, more about plugins in the ["using plugins to extend MDX" chapter](#using-plugins-to-extend-mdx)

-Note: if you want to experiment with MDX content there is a great tool called [MDX playground](https://mdx-git-renovate-babel-monorepo-mdx.vercel.app/playground/), you can experiment with MDX content and it will help you visualize how MDX content gets transformed from MDAST (markdown AST) to HAST (HTML AST) to JSX
+Note: if you want to experiment with MDX content there is a great tool called [MDX playground](https://mdxjs.com/playground/), you can experiment with MDX content and it will help you visualize how MDX content gets transformed from MDAST (markdown AST) to HAST (HTML AST) to ESAST (javascript / JSX)

 read more: